Warabrook

 The level of cultural diversity witnessed in Warabrook was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Warabrook's cultural diversity is above average, with 21.7% of its population born overseas and 19.6% speaking a language other than English at home.
-Christianity is the predominant religion in Warabrook, accounting for 59.1% of the population, compared to 47.7% across Rest of NSW.
+Warabrook's population shows cultural diversity with 21.7% born overseas and 19.6% speaking a language other than English at home.
+Christianity is the predominant religion in Warabrook, with 59.1%, compared to 55.9% across Rest of NSW.
 The top three ancestry groups are Australian (28.5%), English (25.1%), and Scottish (7.8%).

 Frequently Asked Questions - Diversity